woffenden/infrastructure/docs/src/cloud-provider-bootstrap/aws.md

 # Bootstrap AWS Root Account

-1. Log into AWS Root Account using Root user credentials
+1. Log into the AWS Root Account using the root account credentials from 1Password

 1. Enable MFA on Root user credentials

+    > Use 2 physical security keys

 1. Generate an Access Keypair (<https://console.aws.amazon.com/iam/home#/security_credentials>)